Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Well-differentiated fetal (pure fetal) histology hepatoblastoma

-An analysis of patients with initially resected hepatoblastoma tumors (before receiving chemotherapy) has suggested that patients with well-differentiated fetal (previously termed pure fetal) histology tumors have a better prognosis than do patients with an admixture of more primitive and rapidly dividing embryonal components or other undifferentiated tissues.
+An analysis of patients with initially resected hepatoblastoma tumors (before receiving chemotherapy) has suggested that patients with well-differentiated fetal (previously termed pure fetal) histology tumors have a better prognosis than patients with an admixture of more primitive and rapidly dividing embryonal components or other undifferentiated tissues.
 Studies have reported the following:

 Thus, complete resection of a well-differentiated fetal hepatoblastoma may preclude the need for chemotherapy.